Skip to main content

 Amari Henry

-Amari Henry is a proud, fourth-year/first generation college student and an Environmental Systems/Environmental Policy major.
+Amari Henry is a proud, fifth-year/first generation college student and an Environmental Systems/Environmental Policy major.
 As an African American student, she wants to become quickly familiarized with UC San Diego by joining clubs and other recreational activities.
 Her passion in the STEM field is derived from her passion to find solutions for ocean pollution.
 She is interested in supporting other students like her, specifically her younger sister, to pursue STEM careers.
 Amari hopes to one day work as an independent, freelancer or in some other form of entrepreneurship.

 • Anasilvia Herrera Fuentes